 This note refers to US print titles where we don't have an international mandate direct from the publisher and where licensing is granted through our agreement with the Copyright Clearance Center (CCC).
-These are sometimes referred to as 'CCC Electronic Rights-Works'.
+These are sometimes referred to (along with US CCC digital titles) as 'CCC Electronic Rights-Works'.